Azure-Samples/azure-sql-db-django/README.md

 ## Download the sample code

-Download the code from Github repository [azure-sql-db-django](https://github.com/abhimantiwari/azure-sql-db-django).
+Download the code from GitHub repository [azure-sql-db-django](https://github.com/abhimantiwari/azure-sql-db-django).

 Using Git bash.

 - Open Git Bash.
 - Change the current working directory to the location where you want the cloned directory.
-- Type `git clone` and then paste the URL of Github repository [azure-sql-db-django](https://github.com/abhimantiwari/azure-sql-db-django).
+- Type `git clone` and then paste the URL of GitHub repository [azure-sql-db-django](https://github.com/abhimantiwari/azure-sql-db-django).

 ```bash
 $ git clone https://github.com/YOUR-USERNAME/azure-sql-db-django